filviu/blog/content/posts/2013/2013-02-07-choosing-a-video-player-for-the-nexus-10.md

   * 1080p mkv worked fine
   * 1440p switched to SW mode and dropped frames, it was unwatchable

-&nbsp;

 **[<img decoding="async" loading="lazy" class="alignright" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2013/02/mx_player.png" alt="mx_player" width="300" height="187" />][11]MX Player**

-Has the same interface as all the other players but offers some interesting options &#8211; for example you can choose wether to use the HW decoder or not depending on video type and source (local/net/10bit)
+Has the same interface as all the other players but offers some interesting options - for example you can choose wether to use the HW decoder or not depending on video type and source (local/net/10bit)

 It plays network streams (offers http as an example but others might be supported)